Can I Be Arrested for Drugs That Aren't Mine?

 Special Considerations for Students, First-Time Offenders, and Professionals

-Being arrested for drugs doesn't make you a criminal.
-Still, the consequences of a drug conviction can impact your education, career, and future opportunities.
+The consequences of a drug conviction can impact your education, career, and future opportunities.

 College Students